Gjoll/AutoMate/Readme.md

 This allows an immediate triggering of build tools when a source file has been modified.

-## Command Line Options
+## Command Line Option

+AutoMate has only one optional command line option.
+This option is the name of the json configuration file that configures the watches.
+If no name is passed on the command line, then the config file defaults to

+AutoMate.json

+## Options file

-AutoMate is controlled from the command line.
-The command line options are below.
+AutoMate is controlled from a user defined json file.

--n {name} Creates a new watch node and sets its name to {name}.
-All commands until the next -n will apply to this watch node.
+The format of this file is json.
+The option data is an array of watches, each watch defines on set of files to watch for changes to, and the commands to execute when any changed are detected.

+{
+    "watchs": [
+        {
+            -- Watch 1
+        },
+        {
+            -- Watch 2
+        }
+    ]
+}

+Each watch has the following structure
+{
+    "name": "{name}",
+	"filter" : "{filter}",
+    "watchPath": "{watch path}",
+    "workingDir": "{working dir}",
+	"cmdPath": "{command path}",
+	"cmdArgs": "{command arguments}"
+}

+{name} Name of the watch

--f {filter} Sets the FileSystemWatcher.filter property.
-This tells the system what files monitor for changes.
+{filter} Optional file filter to specify what files to monitor for changes.
+Defaults to "*.*".

+{watch path} Sets the directory to monitor for modified files.

--d {dir} sets the working dir used when a command is executed in response to a file change.
+{working dir} Sets the working dir used when a command is executed.

--w {dir} sets the directory to watch for modifed files in.

--c {path} path to command to execute when fiel changed are detected.
-Usually a batch file.
+{cmdPath} Command to execute whan modified files are detected.

--a {string} optional command line arguments to pass into -c command.
+{cmdArgs} Optional command arguments for {cmdPath}.
+Defaults to "".

-When AutoMate is started, it continues monitoring subsequent file changed untilt he program is manually stopped.

-## Example Usage

-AutoMate is a .net core console program.
-Typically a batch file is created that starts AutoMate with the correct options.
-An example of such a batch file is below.
-This batch file creates two watchers,
-a) one for the directory MFSH which executes MFISH.bat when changes in MFSH are detected and
-b) one for the directory FSH which executes FISH.bat when changes in FSH are detected

-Eir.AutoMate.exe -n MFSH -d . -w MFSH -c "MFish.bat" -n FSH -d . -w FSH -c "Fish.bat"

-MFish.bat anr Fish.bat are standard  windows batch files.